rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/overview/index.rst

 --------------

-The Rackspace Cloud Load Balancers service enables customers to quickly load-balance multiple Cloud Servers or external servers for optimal resource utilization through a simple Representational State Transfer (REST) web service interface.
+The Rackspace Cloud Load Balancers service enables customers to quickly load-balance multiple cloud servers or external servers for optimal resource utilization by using a simple Representational State Transfer (REST) web service interface.

-The :how-to:`Cloud Load Balancers FAQ <cloud-load-balancers-faq>` provides more information about the service.

 .. toctree:: :hidden: